Society-In-Shadow/ExpressedRealms/documentation/creatingGPGKeys.md

 gpg --list-secret-keys --keyid-format=long
 ```

-And grab the section mentioned below
+And grab the section mentioned below on the 'sec' line

 ```
 /Users/hubot/.gnupg/secring.gpg